jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 ### ML Model Configuration

+#### Intent Prediction Model
-We define the parameters for our model configuration in a `config.json` as specified in the environment variable `MODEL_CONFIG_PATH`.
+We define the parameters for the intent prediction model in a `config.json` as specified in the environment variable `MODEL_CONFIG_PATH`.

+#### Recommendation Model
+Since there are types of two models available for recommendation, we distinguish their parameters by having one configuration file for each (i.e `config_KNN.json` and `config_PRODB.json`)

+The environment variable `MODEL_CONFIG_PATH` specifies the basename `config_<MODEL_CHOICE>` and the model selected for use is specified by the environment variable `MODEL_CHOICE` which accepts only `KNN` or `PRODB` as value.

 ### Serverless

-For serverless, make a copy of `settings.ini.template` found in the `serverless` directory and rename it to `settings.ini`.
-It should contain the credentials with permissions for SageMaker.
-   - `SAGE_USER`
-   - `SAGE_SECRET`
-   - `SAGE_REGION`
+For serverless, we utilize the Serverless [IAM Roles per function](https://www.serverless.com/plugins/serverless-iam-roles-per-function) plugin.
+This will grant the Lambda function the necessary privileges to access the SageMaker endpoint.

 ## How to Run